Mhopkinsinc/NHL94SNESVault/README.md

 # NHL94SNESVault
-Comprehensive collection of resources for NHL '94 on the SNES.
+Project "Back to the Ice": Decompiling NHL '94 on SNES, Slaying Bugs, Hacking the Puck, and Power-Playing Enhancements!

 ## Installation